Humerous/video_image_technologies_website/README.md

 ## Description

 - This is my company website that services the South African film and media industry.
-- It was build using HTML-CSS-JS-BOOTSRAP3.
-It's my very first every published site.
+- It was built using HTML-CSS-JS-BOOTSRAP3.
+It's my very first ever published site.
-- Hope you like it as much as I did building the site.
+- I Hope you like it as much as I did building the site.

 #### Technologies